tommyhutomo/nano-tech-sharing/README.md

-# Money Lion Technical Assesment
+# Nano chaining Technical sharing

-This repo meant to be use for Money Lion Tech assesment only
+This repo meant to be use for STD tech sharing

 ## How to start
 ```